 We could so easily still be living in our cramped house in Hampshire wondering whether to move or not, and letting the time tick by.
 Our boys could have been going to the nearby school with little chance of choosing a different school due to catchment restrictions (it was a great school but I’d have liked to have options).
 We could have accepted that we were going to spend at least six months of every year cooped up indoors because it was too cold or wet to go out (my kids hate cold weather even when wrapped up!)
 We could have tried to enjoy our few weeks of summer each year and been happy with that.
 I know that wouldn’t have suited us though.

 I want to add a quick note that the move has been amazing for us, but that doesn’t mean it’s right for everyone or that everyone will settle in like we have.
-I know lots of people who’ve struggled finding work (Matt is still only on a temporary contract almost two years after arriving) and others who are really homesick too.
+I know lots of people who’ve struggled finding work and others who are really homesick too.
 Everyone’s experience is different.
 Also, I’m not knocking life in the UK at all – I love so much about the UK and I’m sure we’d have been happy if we’d stayed there too.
 It’s just Australia suits our lifestyle better, so please don’t take any offence 🙂

 I’ll share more details about our migration experience in future blog posts, but I hope that gives you an idea of how we got here.